Ricky Dillard: Music career

 With his gospel choir Ricky Dillard's New Generation Chorale, founded in 1988, Dillard released his first gospel album, Promise, on November 28, 1990, on Muscle Shoals Records.
 It charted on the Billboard Gospel Albums chart at No. 15, and was being nominated at the 34th Annual Grammy Awards in the Best Contemporary R&B Gospel Album category.
 His second album, A Holy Ghost Take-Over, was released by Malaco Records on May 20, 1993.
 It charted on the Gospel Albums chart at No. 3.
 The next album, Hallelujah with Malaco Records, released on May 2, 1995, and it charted at No. 10 on the Gospel Album chart.
 On October 15, 1996, he released Worked It Out with Crystal Springs Records, and again this would chart on the Top Gospel Albums at No. 8.
 His next album with them, No Limit, came out on July 18, 2000, and this charted on two Billboard chart the Gospel Albums at No. 10 and Christian Albums at No. 32.
 While his last release, Unplugged, on the label was released on March 16, 2004, which this charted on the Gospel Albums at No. 9, and this time around charted on the Independent Albums at No. 49.
 The next album, 7th Episode, came out on October 2, 2007, with EMI Gospel, and this charted at No. 7 on the Gospel Albums chart.
 Light Records released Keep Living on April 26, 2011, which this charted on the Gospel Albums at No. 3, Independent Albums at No. 9, and on The Billboard 200 at No. 58.
 He partnered with Entertainment One Music to release, Amazing, on June 10, 2014, and this album charted on The Billboard 200 at No. 28, No. 5 on the Independent Albums, while placing at the top of the Gospel Albums chart.
 On August 13, 2019, he signed a record deal with Motown Gospel.
 As an agreement, Dr. Dillard and his choir, New G, did their 11th live recording.
 On September 28, 2019, he recorded his 11th album, Choirmaster.
 Choirmaster was released on May 1, 2020.
 Choirmaster was nominated for two awards at the 63rd Annual Grammy Awards.
 Dillard also won Traditional Choir of The Year at the 36th Annual Stellar Awards.
 On July 9, 2021, Dillard recorded his second album with Motown Gospel, 13th of all albums, and 12th gospel album.
 On September 9, Dillard released his first single from the upcoming album "All of My Help".
 The song played at the top of every hour on all iHeartRadio gospel stations.
 On September 17, Dillard released the single on all music streaming platforms.
 A second single was released, entitled "Behold Christ the Lord", on October 29, 2021, on every music streaming platform.
 Since then he has released three more singles, "Breakthrough", "He Won't Fail" and "Making Room" on December 2, December 9, and January 6, respectively.
 On January 21, 2022, Dillard released his "Breakthrough: The Exodus" album.
 He later appeared on The Kelly Clarkson Show singing "All of My Help" on February 22.
 He was nominated for several Dove Awards and won for "Traditional Gospel Album of the Year".
 On September 9th, 2023, Dr. Dillard and New G, his choir, recorded their 13th album in Liberty Township, Ohio, just outside of Cincinnati.
 Dr. Dillard was honored with Congressional Recognition for 35 years of gospel music excellence by The Honorable Sheila Jackson-Lee.
 On November 3rd, he released the single from the recording titled "Hold On".
 A month later on December 1, he released a second single titled "When I Think".
 The full album titled "Choirmaster II" will be released on January 26, 2024.
+Ricky Dillard, in partnership with Ron Carter, recorded "Sweet, Sweet Spirit" at Fellowship Chicago Church in November 2025, and was consequently released in February 2026.
+The record blended Hymns and Traditional Gospel, with Jazz and R&B.